 Commercial operations have resumed in the Everglades.
 Guided tours are available but at a limited capacity.

-Visitor centers remain closed, but backcountry wilderness camping is available again, except for in North Nest Key.
+Visitor centers remain closed, but backcountry wilderness camping is available again.
 Permits are completed by self-registration outside the Gulf Coast and Flamingo Visitor Centers.